 Attention students!
-Registration for Summer 2015 courses opens on March 19.
+Registration is open for Summer 2015 courses.
+Fall 2015 registration opens April 7.

 Through Carolina Courses Online, distance education courses are offered in the spring, fall, and summer.
 See the calendar (right) for important dates.
 Courses are online, and you will communicate with your classmates and your instructor via email and discussion forums.
 Courses are taught by UNC-Chapel Hill faculty, and credit is granted from UNC-Chapel Hill.